-Alcohol and colorectal cancer risk is a concern of many people.
-However, there is medical consensus that drinking in moderation is not a risk factor for colorectal cancer.
+Alcohol and colorectal cancer is a concern of many people.
+But there is medical consensus that drinking in moderation is not a risk factor for colorectal cancer.

 Risk factors for Colorectal Cancer

-A risk factor is anything that may increase the chance of developing a disease.
-However, the relationship is not a strong one.
-A person may have many risk factors and never develop the disease.
+A risk factor is anything that may increase the chance of getting a disease.
+However, the link is not a strong one.
+A person may have many risk factors and never get the disease.
 On the other hand, a person may have no risk factors and get the disease.

-There are a number of commonly identified risk factors for colorectal cancer:
+There are a number of risk factors for colorectal cancer:

 - Age.
 The average at diagnosis is 72.